broady/tygor/doc/DESIGN.md

 # Tygor Specification

-Type-safe RPC framework for Go servers and TypeScript clients.
+Type-safe backend for Go + TypeScript apps.
 Go structs are the single source of truth; TypeScript types are generated automatically.
-Designed for integration with `sqlc`-generated database types.
+Works great with `sqlc`-generated database types.

 ## Architecture